 Which one is it?

 You don’t eliminate the bad wolf.
 You starve it by feeding the good one.
-Your habits, your thoughts, your daily choices — they’re all votes.
+Your daily choices are votes.
 Cast them wisely.

 — जीत वही होता है जिसे तुम खिलाते हो। अपने अच्छे विचारों को पोषण दो।